Spice up your gout with some cayenne pepper!

 Although you can use it topically, it doesn’t mean you can’t eat it too!
 Add this vegetable or spice in your diet to help lower uric acid levels which helps to metabolize your food and toxins.
 Remember that cayenne pepper is a powerful anti-inflammatory and is known as one of the better gout and arthritis pain relievers.

 If you are going to eat cayenne, it is recommended that you combine it with a starchy food.
-If you don’t like eating it, you can take cayenne pepper supplements in the form of capsules or tablets.
+If you don’t like eating it, you can take cayenne pepper supplements found on Amazon in the form of capsules or tablets.
 You can even consume cayenne pepper in the form of a tea if you prefer.
 Whatever you do, please do not forget to consult with your doctor before adding cayenne pepper in your diet since it can interact with other drugs that you may be taking.

 Posted by Spiro Koulouris